mahaoyang/torch-the-lightest/README.md

 # torch-the-lightest
-the lightest train framework of pytorch
+the lightest train framework for pytorch